 This seems obvious, but you should stay away from foods that have caused problems in the past.
 If you’re lactose intolerant, it’s probably not a good idea to load up on Grandma’s famous mac-and-cheese.
 Yes, it’s delicious, and yes, the holidays only come once a year, but you’ll regret it.
 Skip calorie bombs, caffeine, and alcohol since they’re likely to have negative digestive consequences.

 Bring Your Own Dish

 It can be tempting to avoid your own food at a potluck in favor of other unknown and potentially delightful treats.
 But it might be smart to stick to your own contribution because you know what ingredients you put in it and can stay away from potential hidden trigger foods.

 In moderation.
 If there are particular holiday treats that you want to indulge in, allow yourself 2 tablespoons.
 You’re less likely to eat way too much if you only put a little bit on your plate at a time!

 Of course, the holidays are going to be stressful, which is why it’s so important to take some time out to de-stress.
 Try to find a quiet place, focus on your breathing, meditate, take a bubble bath or do whatever works for you!
 You may feel like you’re being pulled in a million different directions, but you can’t help others if you’re running on empty yourself.

 Stick to Your Regular Routine

 Whether you’re traveling for the holidays or have family coming in from out of town, the holidays practically demand that we throw our normal schedules out the window.
-However, your body will be able to better handle extravagant food choices if everything else about your routine stays the same.
+However, by supporting your digestive system then your body will be able to better handle extravagant holiday food choices if everything else about your routine stays the same.

 If you’ve noticed changes in your digestive health lately, don’t be afraid to contact Digestive Health Centers!
 We can help!